 EA also revived the sorely missed ability to create and customize college draft classes, and being able to share and download them online.
 This capability allows gamers to recreate the hottest names in college-football, making for more realistic rookie drafts in franchise mode in between completed seasons.

 It has returned to “Madden 19” as the same bland experience with cheesy dialogue and monotonous gameplay.
-Also, since you have to use the predetermined characters of the story rather than a customized self as you can in “2K,” it diminishes the personal attachment a gamer would have with the main character.
+Also, since you have to use the predetermined characters of the story rather than a customized self as you can in “2K,” it diminishes the personal attachment a gamer could have with the main character.

 Although Take-Two’s theatrical sequences are not much better than that of “Longshot,” the customization and capabilities of their my-player mode are far more gratifying.
-In “2k19,” you’re my-player has their own wardrobe and home, and they have the ability to wander the streets amongst other online players; you can stop at the practice facility to practice with your NBA team, hit the playground and create a squad for three-on-three streetball or make a “PRO-AM” team with other my-players from around the world and enter tournaments.
+In “2k19,” your my-player has their own wardrobe and home, and they have the ability to wander the streets amongst other online players; you can stop at the practice facility to practice with your NBA team, hit the playground and create a squad for three-on-three streetball or make a “PRO-AM” team with other my-players from around the world and enter tournaments.

 There is much more to explore in the my-player mode on “2K19,” but all of these capabilities can overweigh the server at times, causing more lagging than you will find on any game-mode in “Madden 19.”